-The point is that Jesus is speaking of how the sectarian Jewish institution had created various rituals that departed from the spirit of the instructions given by those representatives of God (Prophets) that came before them.
+The point is that Jesus is speaking of how the sectarian temple institution had created various rituals that departed from the spirit of the instructions given by those representatives of God (Prophets) that came before them.

 Again, ironically and despite Jesus' teachings, this problem also exists today among the various sectarian institutions that claim to represent Jesus: They have also created various rituals; yet fail to follow Jesus' primary teachings, namely, to love and serve the Supreme Being.

 Moses' instruction on honoring parentsJesus uses an example explaining how the sectarian temple institution had departed from Moses' teachings.

 We find Moses gave this instruction:

 "Honor your father and your mother, so that you may live long in the land the LORD your God is giving you."
 (Exodus 20:12)and